-Following the suspension of a student, the College Vice Principal or the Department Director approving the suspension will appoint an Investigating Officer, normally the relevant Department Director, who will undertake a thorough investigation into the facts and compile related evidence.
+Following the suspension of a student, the College Vice Principal or the Relevant Director approving the suspension will appoint an investigator.
+A relevant Department Manager or above will be appointed, who will undertake a thorough investigation into the facts and compile related evidence.
 In cases relating to safeguarding this will usually be a Designated Safeguarding Lead.
+See above for role of the investigator and process.